SKennedy75/RenTen/COMMITS.md

 Commit 25: Talks about our general thoughts after Sprint 4, and the satisfaction we have with the finished RenTen product

 Commit 26: The final commit, that being this file

+Commit 27: I guess that wasn't the last commit, we decided to add the screenshot outputs to the GitHub page as well.

+Commit 28-30: I added the screenshots but made it the wrong folder name so I removed and re-added them.

+Commit 31: Re-commiting the COMMITS.md file.
+This should actually be the last time (hopefully).